Depths-AI/Docs/README.md

 # Depths AI docs

-Depths AI is building a unified storage layer called **"gyaan"** for AI Agents and applications.
+Depths AI is building a unified storage layer called **gyaan** for AI Agents and applications.
 The aim of the package is to enable developers to integrate vector-embedding database, chat history, analytics logs, knowledge graphs and a memory agent layer on top it, within few lines of code.

-Currently, **gyaan **is **v0.1: The world's cheapest S3-compatible vector embedding database**.
+Currently, **gyaan** is **v0.1: The world's cheapest S3-compatible vector embedding database**.

 The project is and will proudly remain open-source\!
 For ease, you can also try out accessing our cloud version (currently in open-beta) at https://www.depthsai.com/auth/sign-up